ginstrom/paladin-novel/epub-master.md

 "Sewers?"
 Elena asked.

 "Sacred tunnels," Silviana corrected with a slight edge to her voice.
-"Built when Darach was a temple city, before the slavers corrupted it.
+"Built when Blackwater was a temple city, before the slavers corrupted it.
 The Circle of Whispers has maintained maps of the old ways."

 Thorek snorted.
 "And you're just mentioning this now?"